 For instance, regardless of how old the guitar strings are, bending them excessively hard can cause them to break prematurely.
 Getting in the moment and bending just a little too far can do that to you.
 However, this will more than likely happen only on the B and high-E ones – so be careful with those two in particular because they are the thinnest ones and are prone to breaking spontaneously if you’re not paying attention to what you’re doing.

 How Often Should You Change Your Strings?

 Other than the apparent signs we went over in the last section, changing your strings can be a matter of preference, and it can depend on necessity.

 Some people treat them like oil changes in a car – either recommending a few months or after a certain amount of hours of playtime.
 Some even like to change them every week!

 If you are a beginner, especially one who practices reasonably often, you can expect to get at least a couple of weeks out of a set of strings, but it’s usually longer than that.
 Players who have experience, especially those with more than one guitar, can get away with changing them less frequently since they’ll be dividing their time between the other instruments that they have.

 On the other hand, if you’re a touring musician or you’re going to be in the studio to track your guitars for a song, you’ll definitely want to have some fresh new guitar strings so you’ll be sounding your best and most consistent during those situations.

 Ultimately, it’s up to you when to change them, but your most reliable signs that your strings are wearing out are if they’re feeling sharp and brittle and if they’re losing the tonal quality that they once had.
-You don’t necessarily need to change them right away, but it’s an indicator that you will need to in the future.
+Guitar strings can also smell bad as they age and get played too.
+These are indicators that a string change is needed in the near future.